-Students/Parents will be held responsible for ALL (full payment) intentional damage to iPads including, but not limited to: broken screens, cracked plastic pieces, inoperability, etc. Should the cost to repair exceed the cost of purchasing a new device, the student will pay for full replacement value.
+Students/Parents will be held responsible for the cost of ALL intentional damage to Chromebooks including, but not limited to: broken screens, cracked casings, inoperability, etc. Should the cost to repair exceed the cost of purchasing a new device, the student will pay for full replacement value.
 Lost items such as chargers and cables will be charged the actual replacement cost.